joshuamckenty/pinet/README.md

 Cleanup
 -------

-    [ ] s3server's register decryption should be done in bkg:
+    [x] s3server's register decryption should be done in bkg:
-        - write out the info.json with available set to False
-        - return success to user (perhaps after verifying the key?)
-        - then in background process do the hard work of decrypting [ ] build debs - perhaps use git-buildpackage?
+    [ ] build debs - perhaps use git-buildpackage?
     [ ] remove eucalyptus specific terminology in favor of amazon (emi -> ami, ?)
     [ ] documentation/SOPs for backup, updating, ?